sagecontinuum/sage-auth/README.md

-# SAGE UI
+# SAGE Auth

-Draft of a website for SAGE to let users authenticate using their institutional identity provider and create tokens for access to other SAGE resources.
+Auth server for SAGE to let users authenticate using their institutional identity provider and create tokens for access to other SAGE resources.

 # Test environments